 Timely Treatment is Necessary After a Car Accident

 If you are injured in a car accident, the chances are that the pain won’t just go away by waiting a few days.
 Waiting it out or “toughing it out” is a bad idea, and could actually leave with injuries that are permanent instead of fixable.
 Waiting often makes receiving monetary compensation for your injuries less likely, as well.
 You need to come in as soon as you can in order to give your body the best chances of a full recovery.

-From the insurance company’s point of view, the longer you wait to seek medical care after an accident, the more likely it is that your injuries could be attributed to something unrelated to the car accident, such as falling down the stairs.
+From the insurance company’s point of view, the longer you wait to seek medical care after a car accident, the more likely it is that your injuries could be attributed to something unrelated to the car accident, such as falling down the stairs.
 If you were to get seen immediately after the accident, your symptoms can be fully documented and properly attributed to the accident itself.